Frisch-Web-Development/IntelliText/README.md

 ### 4/3
 Cards are making a lot of progress, over @ https://github.com/Frisch-Web-Development/javascript-library-for-cards.
 The file system is very close to finished, just some features such as drag and drop need to be fleshed out.

+### 5/1
+The File System and path are working, further progress on cards.
+Annotations are being worked on